 - You’ll have certainty about the car’s ownership as dealers must check the Personal Property Securities Register.

 If you buy privately:

-- Is the seller the registered owner?
-If not, is there a genuine reason?
+- Check that the seller is the registered owner If not, is there a genuine reason?

-- Check that the car hasn’t been stolen, flood damaged or written off, and that no money is owed on the car.
-Visit the Personal Property Securities Register
+- Visit the Personal Property Securities Register to check that the car hasn’t been stolen, flood damaged or written off, and that no money is owed on the car.

 For more information